A characterization of the Radon-Nikodym property for vector valued measures: Introduction

-The definition of transfunctions is very general and it makes sense if finite positive measures are replaced by signed measures of bounded variation or by vector valued measures of bounded variation.
-Moreover, properties of transfunctions listed above, with the exception of monotonicity, make sense in this general setting.
-In the last section of this paper we define extensions of transfunctions to signed measures and vector measures.
+The definition of transfunctions makes sense if finite positive measures are replaced by vector valued measures of bounded variation.
+In the last section of this note we define extensions of transfunctions to vector measures.
 We also discuss the question of uniqueness of such extensions.